-All Honors College students are required each semester to attend a minimum of two Honors-College sponsored lectures (or other approved Honors sponsored events), featuring experts at the university as well as renowned local, regional, national or international scholars or creative artists.
+All Honors scholars are required to attend two (2) lectures each semester, sponsored by the Honors College, featuring experts at the university as well as renowned local, regional, national and/or international scholars or creative artists.
+The lectures have a community or global focus.